 Every effort made to complete work as promptly as possible.
 Depending on the number of requests ahead of yours, we try to turn work out within 4-7 business days.
 Please also be sure to check our image directories for available downloads: http://mil.library.ucsb.edu/ap_images/

 Highly trained and skilled technicians at the UC Santa Barbara Library's Digital Production Services meticulously inspect and scan each frame, map, and drawing to give our customers a quality product.
 Here are some questions that are frequently asked by our customers;

+- Is there any post-processing involved?
 Yes, there is in order to make the image look "right" for the user!
 After scanning, the scan operator generally corrects for overall contrast, color (when RGB), tonal range, and sharpness.
 Customers may ask for image to not have any post-processing done.
 Just ask us!

 Want to know more about scanning at the UCSB Library?
-Just ask!